-If you think that there’s oven cleaner residue left in your stove, you can easily remove it.
+If you think that there’s oven cleaner residue left on your stove, you can easily remove it.
 All you have to do is:

-- Use a wet cloth or a sponge and wipe as much of the product as possible.
+- Use a wet cloth or a sponge and wipe as much of the oven cleaner residue as possible.

-- Mix 3 parts of warm water with 2 parts of vinegar.
+- Mix 3 parts warm water with 2 parts vinegar.

 - Soak the cloth or sponge in the mixture and wipe the inside of the oven thoroughly.
 Once should do the trick, but you can repeat it if you want.

-Sometimes when you decide to clean the oven and you spray the detergent, you might leave it on too long at it dries up.
-It can be hard to remove it with water only so it’s better to “re-activate” it.
+Sometimes when you decide to clean the oven and you spray the detergent, you might leave it on too long and it dries up.
+In this case, it can be hard to remove the oven cleaner residue with water only so it’s better to “re-activate” it.

-- Use a wet sponge to scrub the dried up product.
+- Use a wet sponge to scrub the oven cleaner residue.
 Rinse the sponge and repeat the scrubbing until all of the detergent is removed.

-- Soak the sponge in a dish with equal parts water and vinegar and wipe the spot where the dried up oven cleaner was.
+- Soak the sponge in a dish with equal parts water and vinegar and wipe the spot where the oven cleaner residue was.

 - Finish by wiping with a wet dishcloth and drying with paper towels.